luftreich/blog_source/source/_posts/2012-03-14-os161-file-operation-overview.markdown

 - **fd space is process specific**, i.e. different process may get the same file descriptor that represent different files

-So, to maintain each process's opened file information, we add a new filed to `struct thread`
+So, to maintain each process's opened file information, we add a new field to `struct thread`

 ``` c